What is letterpress printing?

 What other processes are related to letterpress printing?

 The “impression” that’s possible with letterpress printing is essentially a mild deboss, so yes, we can do that (with or without ink, though we recommend a tint to help it ‘pop.’
-Deeper or more complicated debossing and embossing follows the same general principle as letterpress printing, but we have partners who can do it better and more efficiently.
+Deeper or more complicated debossing and embossing uses mostly the same equipment, but we generally farm that out to partners who can do it more efficiently.
 The same goes for foil-stamping (a colored or metallic foil is applied with heat and pressure) and die-cutting (punching out a shape)… though we can die cut small jobs in-house.
 We have vast experience working with friends and vendors (let’s call them friendors!) who do silk-screen printing, offset printing, digital printing, thermography, and any other process you can name.
 Finishing processes, like folding, trimming, drilling, stitching, and binding are done in-house for small jobs, and sent out for bigger ones.